anuragkh/anuragkh.github.io/index.md

 I am an Assistant Professor at the [Department of Computer Science](https://cpsc.yale.edu/) at [Yale University](https://www.yale.edu/).
-My research interests span distributed systems, databases, networking, and algorithms.
+My research interests span distributed systems, networking, and algorithms.

 **I am looking for highly motivated graduate students.
 Please send me an email if you are interested.**